thejohncrafter/projets-2020/ir/README.md

  * Instructions map trivially to assembly (hopefully 1:1) except function calls
- * Register allocation isn't explicit : everything is stored in pseudo-reisters (that will be mapped to real registers or to stack locations during register allocation).
+ * Register allocation isn't explicit : everything is stored in pseudo-registers (that will be mapped to real registers or to stack locations during register allocation).
  * No control structures : flow control is done using labels and jumps